 The British Aerospace 146-200 emerged with a further extended fuselage, featuring the 146-200QC as the freight/cargo variant.
 Additionally, the 146-200 variant, rebranded as the RJ85 by Avro International, showcased an enhanced cabin layout and more efficient powerplants.

-Red Box is pleased to offer a great range of ground power and support equipment for this aircraft, including tugs, ground power units, start power units, aviation tools, and more, which are perfectly suited to the requirements of the British Aerospace 146 aircraft.
+Red Box proudly presents an extensive array of ground power and support equipment meticulously designed for the British Aerospace 146 aircraft.
+Our offerings, including purpose-built tugs, ground power units, start power units and more, are precisely tailored to meet the distinctive requirements of the British Aerospace 146.

 This comprehensive selection includes the popular RBFT C250-800 tug.
 Furthermore, our TC3000 range offers a convenient combination of start and continuous power in one unit, specifically crafted for the British Aerospace 146 aircraft.